Thank you for visiting NationalApplicationCenter.com.

 - Register for the PSAT exam offered in October.
 Remember that when you take the PSAT in your junior year, the scores will count towards the National Achievement Program (and it is good practice for the SAT I).

 - Take the PSAT.
 Narrow your list of colleges to include a few colleges with requirements at your current GPA, a few with requirements above your current GPA, and at least one with requirements below your GPA.
 Your list should contain approximately 8-12 schools you are seriously considering.
 (You may want to visit our College Selection section for more information on the schools in which you're interested.)
-Start researching your financial aid options as well.

 - Begin scheduling interviews with admissions counselors.
 If possible, schedule tours of the school grounds on the same days.
 You and your parent(s) may want to visit the colleges and universities during spring break and summer vacation, so that you do not have to miss school.
 Some high schools consider a campus visit an excused absence, however, so if need be, you may be able to schedule interviews and visits during the school year, without incurring any penalties.